Azure/Enterprise-Scale/docs/enterprise-scale-iab/setup-git-cicd.md

 In this exercise you will learn how to fully use the Enterprise-Scale GitHub repository to create a DevOps pipeline using GitHub Actions for deploying resources to Azure, and reconcile changes made through tools outside the DevOps pipeline.

-To better understand this process, in this section you will leverage the **ES-management** Management Group that was created in the previous step [Deploy the Management Group structure and policy/PolicySet definitions](./deploy-tenant.md#DeploytheManagementGroupstructureandpolicy/PolicySetdefinitions) and an MSDN/Visual Studio Azure subscription which has been moved under it.
-We will now be leveraging your GitHub repository to discover the contents of your tenant, and save your Azure environment in a GitHub repository, make changes to it and then get them deployed to your Azure Environment.
+To better understand this process, in this section you will leverage the **ES-management** Management Group that was created in the previous step [Deploy the Management Group structure and policy/PolicySet definitions](./deploy-tenant.md#DeploytheManagementGroupstructureandpolicy/PolicySetdefinitions) and an Azure subscription which has been moved under it.
+We will now be leveraging your GitHub repository to discover the contents of your tenant, and save your Azure environment in a GitHub repository, make changes to it and then get them deployed to your Azure environment.

 ## Configure GitHub